 Other Traditional Celtic symbols

-The Celts have given us a heritage rich with symbolism which extends beyond knots, animals, crosses and pagan figures, such as the following:
+The Celts have given us a heritage rich with symbolism that extends beyond knots, animals, crosses, and pagan figures, such as the following:

 - Single: The ring is on the right hand with the heart facing outwards.